kcichy37/first-portfolio-project/README.md

 ## Fixed bugs
 - First button I made was the book button on home page, I created it with `input type="submit" value"Book Now!"` and styled it to the page, however, after adding `target="_blank` attribute to the `form` the `input` button completely changed its CSS style to different colours.
 To resolve this, instead of using `input` I used `button`.
 - Social media icons did not want to be responsive to media queries and stayed the same size through-out changing size.
 Fixed by adjusting positioning of it in HTML and then setting to `display: flex;` in CSS.

+## Unfixed bugs
+- iOS (IPhone) changes button font `colour` and `box-shadow` color to white, original colour is black.
+Can't find solution.

+## Supported screens and Browsers
+- Tested the site on Mozilla Firefox, Chrome, Safari (iOS) and Android (internet).
+No problems relating to design or the site itself on any of these sites apart from the unfixed bug on iOS.

+- I confirmed the website is responsive by using the dev toolkit on Mozilla firefox, as well as, opening the website on Iphones 12/13 Pro Max and Samsung Galaxy S10 +.
+Looks good and works properly on most standard screen sizes.

+- Checked all the buttons if they work and respond accordingly by taking you to new tabs, all worked.
+Checked the form fields by inputting details, and each input corresponds to it's required input and will not allow to proceed unless all and right information is provided.